The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Inclusions with AAT Kings

-In this all-inclusive bus tour, accommodation is provided in a wide range of hotel brands, such as ibis and Copthorne.
+In this all-inclusive bus tour, accommodation is provided in a wide range of hotel brands, such as Ibis and Copthorne.
 20 breakfasts, one lunch and eight dinners are included in the 21-day national tour, as an example.
 Airport transfers are available.
-Selected paid activities are included such as an overnight Milford Sound overnight cruise, a Maori cultural experience with Tamaki Maori Village, Waitangi Treaty Grounds and short walks to free attractions.
+Selected paid activities are included such as a Milford Sound cruise, a Maori cultural experience with Te Puia, Waitomo Glowworm Caves and short walks to free attractions.
 There are options to add activities to your itinerary at an added cost.
 The North Island-South Island ferry is also included.

 Typical Passengers on AAT Kings